practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 #### OBNC

-I also shortly tested the OBNC compiler (https://miasap.se/obnc/), only to find out that OBC's library files (copy and rename _*.m_ in local project directory to _*.mod_), as used in source code files _mand04.obn_ and _RandomStreamsForPerfStats.obn_, cannot be compiled due to many "errors" as seen by OBNC.
+I also shortly tested the OBNC compiler (https://miasap.se/obnc/), only to find out that OBC's library files (copy and rename _*.m_ in local OBNC project directory to _*.mod_), as used in source code files _mand04.obn_ and _RandomStreamsForPerfStats.obn_, cannot be compiled due to many "errors" as seen by OBNC.
 So, I stopped further experiments with it.

 <br/>